The New Year Rings In With 'Fire And Fury.' It Might Mean A Consequential 2018

 - The Dow closes above 25,000 for first time.

-- Trump threatens to sue Wolff and the publisher, Henry Holt; Henry Holt instead moves up publication date to Friday.
+- Trump threatens to sue Wolff and the publisher, Henry Holt; Henry Holt moves up publication date to Friday.

-- The Times report is released just before 8 p.m.
+- The Times report on the Sessions recusal is released just before 8 p.m.
 ET.

 - Trump talks by phone with Mitt Romney, as Romney considers a Senate run from Utah.